 During the 1980s, the Vermont Railway began to look like two railroads.
 The route between Burlington and Rutland saw heavy traffic, most of it heading to Whitehall over the newly acquired rail line.
 Traffic south from Rutland to North Bennington and on to the Boston & Maine route decreased greatly, and most of the online businesses closed down.
 This south end had once been looked upon as the potential route for a new Amtrak service across western Vermont, but it was a loser for freight as more than 90 percent of the VTR's business was Rutland north.
 During this time, the children of Jay Wulfson began taking on various management positions on the railroad, and more business allowed the railroad to hire more specialists to manage such areas as equipment maintenance and engineering.

-After the NRHS Safety meeting on the train, I went back to the Combine and flipped the seats and opened the windows for my passengers aboard the car.
+After the NRHS Safety meeting on the train, I went back to the combine, flipped the seats and opened the windows for my passengers.
 The train was then opened to the passengers to board and soon I had an almost full car.
 I collected tickets and soon the train was on the way to Burlington.

 A house after we started my new rail mileage at Center Rutland.